Quick Arrangement Tips: Song Structure

 3. Substitute Roles

-~ bells take over the piano roll
+~ Bells take over the piano roll

-4. Harmonic/Rhythmic Contrast
+4. Hrmonic/Rhythmic Contrast

 In my example verse, I kept an ostinato as the main instrumental element, a phrase that hangs around one chord (the bass).
-I stuck with more spacey abstract sounds as accompaniment rather than layering harmonies over it so that when they enter in the chorus, that depth is fresh and relieving.
-It is also essential to provide some contrast between the rhythmic aspects of the sections.
+I stuck with more spacey abstract sounds as accompaniment rather than layering harmonies over them so that when they enter the chorus, that depth is fresh and relieving.
+This is also essential to provide some contrast between the rhythmic aspects of the sections.
 For instance, if your overall groove is more staccato in the verse, try legato for the chorus.
 If your phrases are more melismatic in one section, try something more syllabic for the next section.
-In the audio example below, you’ll hear my articulated ostinato turn into a set of chords in a simple harmonic rhythm.
+In the audio example below, you'll hear my articulated ostinato turn into a set of chords in a simple harmonic rhythm.

-~ harmonic rhythm and chords entrance
+~ Harmonic rhythm and chords entrance

 5. Hybrid Sections/Phrases

-If you have a few different ideas developed already, that’s probably enough for the whole song.
-But that does not mean you can’t make more material.
-You can still lengthen the song by hybridizing sections and ideas.
-Maybe you’ll take the accompaniment from the verse and listen to it over the melody from the chorus and the groove from the bridge.
-Or perhaps you’ll play the melody from one section on a different instrument over some drums from the verse.
+If you have a few different ideas developed already, that's probably enough for the whole song.
+But that does not mean you can't make more material.
+Y you can still lengthen the piece by hybridizing sections and ideas.
+Maybe you'll take the accompaniment from the verse and listen to it over the melody from the chorus and the groove from the bridge.
+Perhaps you'll play the melody from one section on a different instrument over some drums from the verse.
+This technique works on a more micro level, too.

-This technique works on a more micro level too.
-You can make a phrase that is a hybrid of the melody and a background part or sound effect.
+You can make a phrase hybrid of the melody and a background part or sound effect.
 I would suggest adding one new harmonic idea to the hybrid section somewhere low in the mix to keep things interesting.
 In my example song, I put my hybrid section at the end.
 They often sound nice after the last chorus of a song.
-I took the ostinato from the verse (which is also a melodic theme in the chorus) and played it on a different instrument over the drums from the chorus and the accompaniment from the verse.
+I took the ostinato from the verse (a melodic theme in the chorus) and played it on a different instrument over the drums from the chorus and the accompaniment from the verse.

 ~ verse and chorus fused into a hybrid section